-- (1) Three octane grades are defined for maximum market flexibility; availability of all three is not needed. - (2) The unit mg/kg is often expressed as ppm. - (3) Examples of trace metals (and other undesirable elements) include, but are not limited to, Cl, Cu, Fe, Mn, Na, P, Pb and Si.
+(1) Three octane grades are defined for maximum market flexibility; availability of all three is not needed.

+(2) The unit mg/kg is often expressed as ppm.

+(3) Examples of trace metals include, but are not limited to, Cu, Fe, Mn, Na, P, Pb, Si and Zn.
+Another undesirable element is Cl.
 No trace metal should exceed I mg/kg.
-No intentional addition of metal-based additives is allowed. - (4) Where oxygenates are used, ethers are preferred.
-Methanol is not permitted. - (5) By exception, up to 10% by volume ethanol content is allowed if permitted by existing regulation.
-In this case, the blendstock ethanol should meet the E100 Guidelines published by the WWFC Committee.
-Fuel pump labelling is recommended to enable customers to determine if their vehicles can use gasoline containing 10% ethanol. - (6) To provide flexibility (for example, to enable the use of detergency additives that increase unwashed gum levels), the fuel may comply with either the Unwashed Gum limit or the Combustion Chamber Deposits limit.
+No intentional addition of metal-based additives is allowed.

+(4) Where oxygenates are used, ethers are preferred.
+Methanol is not permitted.

+- (5) By exception, up to 10% by volume ethanol content is allowed if permitted by existing regulation.
+Blendstock ethanol should meet the E100 Guidelines published by the WWFC Committee.
+Fuel pump labelling is recommended for gasoline-ethanol blends to enable customers to determine if their vehicles can use the fuel. - (6) To provide flexibility (for example, to enable the use of detergency additives that increase unwashed gum levels), the fuel may comply with either the Unwashed Gum limit or the Combustion Chamber Deposits limit.